dbieber/davidbieber.com/hugo/content/snippets/2020-02-08-future-gameshow-host.md

 So maybe they know a little about how your mind works, or they've read something you've posted online that lets them conclude how you will handle the box situation.

 You must consider that whatever they know, they knew it at the time that they chose how to fill the boxes.
-(They likely also knew it at the time they chose to host the gameshow in the first place.)
+(They likely also knew it at the time they chose to host the game show in the first place.)

 What I think is most likely is that this host does know precisely how you think about this choice.
 They do this by understanding to a very high degree of precision how your brain is going to cope with the decision of which boxes to choose.
 Think of the host as a very skilled poker player, that can read you like a book.
 Instead of just knowing whether you're bluffing or not, they know what you're going to think [before you even think it](https://www.ncbi.nlm.nih.gov/pubmed/6640273).
 It's like weather forecasting, but instead of understanding the atmosphere, they're understanding you.